 Daishichi “Minawamon” (Fukushima Prefecture)

-flavor; perhaps “focused” is the best word to describe this sake.
-A moderately prominent herbal-toned aroma; rich overall, but lively, even and balanced, with very deep and complex flavors in the
+Extremely clean, yet with plenty of flavor; perhaps “focused” is the best word to describe this sake.
+A moderately prominent herbal-toned aroma; rich overall, but lively, even and balanced, with very deep and complex flavors in the recesses.

 Daishichi “Kaiden” (Fukushima Prefecture)

-Compared to the above sake, this junmai ginjo is more autumnal and nut-laced in flavor, yet it maintains a richness of
+Compared to the above sake, this junmai ginjo is more autumnal and nut-laced in flavor, yet it maintains a richness of maturity that reassures.

 Daishichi “Classic” (Fukushima Prefecture)

-implies, this is a classic kimoto style.
+Much fuller, with a significantly more prominent acidity, and yet a focused if full flavor.
+As the name implies, this is a classic kimoto style.
 Bits of well-placed earthiness manifested as bitter or acidic points brilliantly accent the full, chewy flavor.
-A wonderful sake at room temperature, or even gently
+A wonderful sake at room temperature, or even gently warmed.

 All three of the above Daishichi products are available in the US and Europe.